thisiskushal31/SystemVerse/README.md

 <div align="center">
-  <h1>Welcome to Systemverse 👋💻</h1>
+  <h1>Welcome to SystemVerse 👋💻</h1>
 </div>

-## About Systemverse
+## About SystemVerse

-Systemverse a full-stack CRUD application using React as frontend and spring boot as backend.
+SystemVerse a full-stack CRUD application using React as frontend and spring boot as backend.

 ## Features